dani-coffee/cybersecurity-notes/tryhackme/Linux-fundamentals.md

 	10.10.34.40 13	➝daytime server
 	telnet 10.10.34.40 80  then I add GET / HTTP/1.1 and Host: telnet.thm	➝web server

+• `md5sum` -utility used to generate and verify MD5 (Message-Digest Algorithm 5) checksums for files.It’s often used to verify file integrity — to make sure a file hasn’t been corrupted or tampered with during transfer or storage.
+##### ✏️examples:
+	md5sum filename.txt

 # 🚩 **Flags**